Defending Liberal Values in Illiberal Times

 In 2015, some prominent Canadians, including then-Supreme Court Chief Justice Beverley McLachlin and Truth and Reconciliation Commissioner Justice Murray Sinclair, used the expression “cultural genocide” to describe the system of residential schooling imposed on Aboriginal Canadians over much of the Twentieth Century: thousands of Indian children were taken from their homes and sent to live in institutions, where they were subject to harsh regimens of linguistic and religious indoctrination.
 Many suffered physical and psychological abuse; some were sexually victimized by their white overseers.
 But what good such acknowledgements would do, exactly, went unexplained.
 The residential school system had become the latest scab of Canadian history for native and non-Native politicians, activists, journalists, social workers and lawyers to pick, and “cultural genocide” was the latest way for them to pick it.

 Genocide is a word not well modified by metaphoric adjectives.
 “Cultural genocide,” like “economic murder” or “emotional rape,” is the appropriation of a powerful term to characterize something significantly milder than what the term represents by itself: a person who has been verbally castrated has not undergone the same experience as a person who’s been castrated.
 Yes, Canadian Aboriginals were certainly subject to a rigid program of Christian and Anglophone conditioning, intended to make them productive members of a modern Christian and Anglophone society.
-However cruel and insensitive this might seem in retrospect, though – and whatever cruelties were perpetrated at the time – the residential school system was not a deliberate campaign of physical extermination.
+However cruel this might seem in retrospect, though – and whatever cruelties were perpetrated at the time – the residential school system was not a deliberate campaign of physical extermination.
 We might as well say that feminists committed cultural genocide against male chauvinists, that scientists committed cultural genocide against religious faithful, or that punk rock was a cultural genocide of hippies.
 In each case, an unforgiving imposition of new ideas made a way of life or belief obsolete, but there was no necessity of actually killing off the living believers.
 “Cultural genocide” cheapens our understanding of the original Armenian, Jewish, Cambodian and Rwandan genocides by drawing a false comparison between ethnic heritage and biological existence.

 Beyond the overstated phraseology around residential schools is, sadly but nonetheless inevitably, the sheer fact of compassion fatigue.
-Canadians have been asked to consider the plight of the Aboriginal population for generations now; indeed, residential schools themselves were once thought the best way to address the problem of Native “backwardness” within a growing industrial nation.
-Yet no official treaty, royal commission, task force, apology, reparation, special status or reconciliation has done much to alleviate the longstanding pathologies of poverty, addiction, corruption, incarceration and suicide which continue to plague Aboriginal communities across the country.
+Canadians have been asked to consider the plight of the Aboriginal population for generations; indeed, residential schools themselves were once thought the best way to address the problem of Native “backwardness” within a growing industrial nation.
+Yet no official treaty, royal commission, task force, apology, reparation, or reconciliation has done much to alleviate the longstanding pathologies of poverty, addiction, corruption, incarceration and suicide which continue to plague Aboriginal communities across the country.
 So it is hard to imagine that the current moral theatrics of residential schools (former students are designated “survivors,” and they or their descendants are entitled to government payouts) will bring Natives any closer to a dignified self-sufficiency, especially when new Canadians from Asia or Africa are already there, despite having themselves suffered decades of racial injustice.
 How much more sympathy can the rest of us give?
 What more truth can we uncover, and what more reconciliation is obliged?
 The real ongoing tragedy of Canada’s Native peoples would seem to have become their debilitating identification with ongoing tragedy.

 Then, in 2017, the issue of cultural appropriation set off two Canadian episodes of what can plausibly be called censorship.
 In the first, a non-Native painter, Amanda PL, had her Toronto gallery exhibit cancelled because her canvases paid tribute to the colorful visuals of famous Ojibway artists like Norval Morriseau and Joshim Kakegamic.
 In the second, Hal Niedzviecki, editor of the Writers’ Union of Canada’s newsletter Write, was forced to resign for an editorial in which he noted, “In my opinion, anyone, anywhere, should be encouraged to imagine other peoples, other cultures, other identities.
 I’d go so far as to say there should be an award for doing so – the Appropriation Prize…” Both cases raised an outcry of Indigenous and non-Indigenous protest, accusing PL and Niedzviecki of exploiting Aboriginal voices and styles (or encouraging same) at the expense of actual Aboriginal people, who remain a disproportionately vulnerable segment of Canadian society.